rdkcentral/rdk-halif-libdrm/docs/pages/libdrm_halSpec.md

 ### Initialization and Startup
 - Video or graphics rendering is dependent on the capability of the connected `GPU` and if no video card is connected, an error will be returned.
 Each `GPU` detected by `DRM` is referred to as a `DRM` device, and a device file /dev/dri/cardX (where X is a sequential number) is created to interface with it.
 User-space programs that want to talk to the `GPU` must open this file and use `LibDRM` calls to communicate with `DRM`.

-- The first call to the `LibDRM` module will be `drmSetMaster()` to acquire the status of `DRM` master. `IOCTL` calls can only be invoked by the process considered the "master" of a `DRM` device, usually called DRM-Master.
-The display server is commonly the process that acquires the DRM-Master status in every `DRM` device it manages and keeps these privileges for the entire graphical session.
+- The first call to the `LibDRM` module will be `drmSetMaster()` to acquire the status of `DRM` master. `IOCTL` calls can only be invoked by the process considered the "master" of a `DRM` device (DRM-Master).
+The display server is the process that acquires the DRM-Master status in every `DRM` device it manages and keeps these privileges for the entire graphical session.

 ### Threading Model
 `HAL` is expected to be thread safe.
-Any `Caller` invoking the `APIs` should ensure calls are made in a thread safe manner.
+Any `caller` invoking the `APIs` should ensure calls are made in a thread safe manner.

 ### Process Model
 This interface is required to support a single instantiation with a single process.

 ### Memory Model
 The `LibDRM` `HAL` will own any memory that it creates and will also be responsible to free it.
-The `Caller` will own the memory that it creates.
+The `caller` will own the memory that it creates.

 ### Power Management Requirements
 This interface is not required to be involved in power management.
 In general, the `SoC` `DRM` driver should be designed to minimize the power consumption of the device.

 ### Asynchronous Notification Model
-`drmHandleEvent()` call is used to handle events that are received by an application from the `DRM` module.
+`drmHandleEvent()` call is used to handle events that are received by the `caller` from the `DRM` module.
 It can be used to receive notifications of events such as hotplug, mode change, page flip, and VBlank events.

 ### Blocking calls
 There are no blocking calls for this interface.